Definability of derivations in the reducts of differentially closed fields

-\begin{definition} Suppose $\E$ is a differential curve defined by $f(x,y)=0$.
-Then we say it is \textit{non-trivial} if one cannot separate the variables of $f$, i.e. $f(X,Y)$ cannot be decomposed into a product $g(X)h(Y)$ where $g$ and $h$ are differential polynomials.
-In particular, a non-trivial equation essentially depends on both variables.
-An irreducible polynomial is obviously non-trivial. \end{definition}
+{\begin{definition} A differential polynomial $f(X,Y)$ is said to be \textit{non-degenerate} if it cannot be decomposed into a product $g(X)h(X,Y)$ where $g$ is a differential polynomial and $h$ is an algebraic polynomial.
+An irreducible non-algebraic polynomial which depends on both variables is obviously non-degenerate. \end{definition}}